brettchalupa/projectbook/src/web-apps/read-only-api.md

 ## Spec

-- Set up your database and sceham for your application to read from
+- Set up your database and schema for your application to read from
 - Have some way to load the data that your API serves; maybe you ingest the data from a spreadsheet
 - Define read-only API endpoints to fetch and return the data